Hunger and Poverty

 Poverty rate and less than 185% of FPL for counties within states for children in 2012 and 2009-2012

 Hunger and poverty affect far too many Americans.
-Here are some facts:
+Here are the facts:

 - One in seven Americans struggled with hunger in 2013.
 According to the U.S. Department of Agriculture (USDA) (pdf), more than 49 million Americans lived in households struggling against hunger in 2012.
 Of them, 15.7 million were children (21.4 percent of all children).
 Previously, in 2012, 48.9 million Americans lived in food insecure households.
 The number of people living in households with very low food security – the worst off households – remained steady at 17.1 million in 2012 and 2013.